 - Why is there a separate housing application?

 - What if I have to miss class?

 - What is there to do in Chicago besides learn languages?

 - I'm a language teacher.
 Are there employment opportunities at the Summer Language Institute?

 - The Summer Language Institute reviews applicants' academic records to ensure that they are prepared for the demands of intensive summer courses.
-In some cases we may request that applicants complete a placement test or submit supplemental documentation to demonstrate their preparation for a specific class.
-Our admissions process is rolling, and we are generally able to respond with an admissions decision within 2 weeks of receiving a completed application.
+In some cases, we may request that applicants complete a placement test or submit supplemental documentation to demonstrate their preparation for a specific class.
+Our admissions process is rolling, and we are generally able to respond with an admissions decision within two weeks of receiving a completed application.
 Applications which include a financial aid application will not receive an admissions decision until after the review of all financial aid applications.
 Please see the Financial Information page for more details.

 I've heard about an exchange program for students from area schools (e.g., Northwestern).
 How does that work?